snyk123/sample-project-maven/README.md

 # web3j Sample Project

-This project provides a very simple starter application for working with web3j and the test Ethereum network (testnet) known as Rinkeby.
+This project provides an extremely simple starter application for working with web3j and the test Ethereum network (testnet) known as Rinkeby.

 The demo deploys a *hello world* smart contract which contains a greeting message.
 The current